workingmirror/blog/README.md

 ## Installation

-There's not really a good way to systemically install Pelican plugins other than to include them as submodules ([it even tells you as much](https://github.com/getpelican/pelican-plugins)), so when you clone this repo, you should use the recursive option
+There's not really a good way to systemically install Pelican plugins other than to include them as submodules ([it even tells you as much](https://github.com/getpelican/pelican-plugins)), so when you clone this repo, you should use the recursive option.

 ```bash
 $ git clone --recursive https://github.com/workingmirror/blog.git